Learning Disability Today

 The study found that in many instances, an intervention was required to respond to choking.
 Yet, previous studies found that, often, staff members, especially those less trained, are not aware of how to intervene in case of choking.
 This data highlights the importance of caregiver and staff training on how to recognise a near-fatal choking episode and how to promptly intervene to avoid asphyxia.

-Challenging behavior increased the odds of choking
+Challenging behaviour increased the odds of choking

 The study found that the presence of challenging behaviours increased the odds of reporting choking history.
 This was because the behaviour may interfere with caregivers providing mealtime support, hence exposing the individual to higher choking risk.
 Furthermore, challenging behaviours have previously been linked to maladaptive eating behaviours, identified as strong predictors of choking in adults with ID.